michaelmarsillo/michaelmarsillo/README.md

 ## ⏳ Recently
 cs @ [laurier](https://www.wlu.ca/)
-- shipped a [product](https://marxpdf.vercel.app/) for a utility locating company to automate the process of paperwork 👷🏼‍♂️ <br>
+- shipped a [product](https://marxpdf.vercel.app/) for a utility locating company to automate the process of paperwork for 40+ employees 👷🏼‍♂️ <br>
 - developed another [product](https://github.com/CVLens/CVLens) for swift resume parsing to streamline the application process 🔍 <br>
 - diving deep into the fundamentals and intricacies of web development 🌐